-This Spanish-style chicken stew with chorizo, olives and chickpeas is simply packed with flavour.
+This Spanish Chicken Stew with chorizo, olives and chickpeas is simply packed with flavour.

 Looking for more easy chicken recipes?
 Try my Creamy Chicken Pasta